pramod444/openg2p-deployment/kubernetes/esignet/README.md

 ## Post Installation

+To access esignet APIs:
+- Create an OIDC client in Keycloak.
+- Create a client scope "esignet_admin_access" in Keycloak and mark this client scope to be "Included in token scope".
-To access esignet APIs create an OIDC client in Keycloak.
-Also create a scope "esignet_admin_access" and assign this scope as a default allowed scope to the client.
+- Assign this client scope as a "default" scope to the above client.
+- Get the client token using client_credentials grant type, and pass it as Bearer token to the required eSignet admin apis.

 ## Parameters